List of Playboy Playmates of 2006: September

 Janine Carmen Habeck (born 3 June 1983; Berlin, Germany) is a German model.
 Her father is German and her mother is Italian.
 Habeck was the Playmate of the Month (PMOM) for February 2004 and Playmate of the Year in 2005 (2004 by German Playboy notation) for the German edition of Playboy.
 She later became the September 2006 PMOM for the United States edition of the magazine.

 October

 Jordan Monroe (born April 14, 1986) is an American glamour model.
 According to her Playboy pictorial, she is part Polish.
 She is the Playmate of the Month for October 2006.
 Monroe is said to be the first Playmate born in Iowa.

 November

 Sarah Elizabeth (born August 9, 1983; Glendale, Arizona) is an American model.
 She was Playboy's Cyber Girl of the Week in the 4th week of December 2005, and Cyber Girl of the Month in April 2006.
 She is the Playmate of the Month for the November 2006 issue of Playboy.
 Her pictorial was photographed by Stephen Wayda.

 December

 Kia Drayton (born April 11, 1983) is an American model who is Playboy magazine's Playmate of the Month for December 2006.
-She also was the 2004 Hooter's Restaurant Swimsuit Calendar centerfold.
+She also was the 2004 Hooters Restaurant Swimsuit Calendar centerfold.